 A Breed Standard is the guideline which describes the ideal characteristics, temperament and appearance of a breed and ensures that the breed is fit for function with soundness essential.
 Breeders and judges should at all times be mindful of features which could be detrimental in any way to the health, welfare or soundness of this breed.

 Happy, intelligent, toy spaniel with distinctive domed head.

 Reserved, gentle and affectionate.

-Skull large in comparison to size, well domed, full over eyes.
-Nose black with large, wide open nostrils, very short and turned up to meet skull.
+Skull moderately large in comparison to size, well domed, full over eyes.
+Nose black with large, wide open nostrils, very short and turned up.
 Stop between skull and nose well defined.
 Muzzle square, wide and deep, well turned up, lower jaw wide, lips exactly meeting, giving nice finish.
 Cheeks not falling away under eyes but well cushioned.

 Set on low, hanging quite flat to cheeks, very long and well feathered.

 Bite should be slightly undershot.
 Protruding tongue highly undesirable.

 Of medium length; arched giving proud carriage of head.

 Legs short, straight.
 Shoulders well laid back, elbows close to rib cage, turning neither in nor out.

 Chest wide and deep, back short and level.